stephancill/lazy-indexer/README.md

 ## Notes

 - Initial sync will take a long time (benchmarks to come).
 Use a local hub and postgres instance for the fastest results
-- If you start reading from a different hub or the indexer is offline for more than 3 days, it will need to do a full sync again
+- If you start reading from a different hub, or if the indexer is offline for more than 3 days, it will need to do a full sync again

 ## Todo